reactjs/react.dev/src/content/reference/rules/react-orchestrates-components-and-hooks.md

 Hooks should only be called inside of components.
 Never pass it around as a regular value.

 Hooks allow you to augment a component with React features.
 They should always be called as a function, and never passed around as a regular value.
 This enables _local reasoning_, or the ability for developers to understand everything a component can do by looking at that component in isolation.

+Passing around hooks as regular values also inhibits the compiler at performing optimizations.
+Breaking this rule will de-optimize your component.

 ```js {2}
 function ChatInput() {